 The Instrument of Government

-The Riksbank is the central bank of Sweden and is an authority under the Riksdag.
-The Riksbank is responsible for monetary policy.
-No authority may determine the decisions made by the Riksbank on issues relating to monetary policy.
+The Riksbank is the central bank of the Realm and an authority under the Riksdag.
+The Riksbank is responsible for

-The Riksbank has an eleven-member General Council elected by the Riksdag.
-The Riksbank is managed by an Executive Board, which is appointed by the General Council.
+The Riksbank has eleven General Council members selected by the Riksdag.
+The Riksbank is led by an Executive Board appointed by the General Council.

 The Riksdag examines whether the members of the General Council and the Executive Board of the Riksbank shall be granted discharge from liability.
 If the Riksdag refuses a member of the General Council discharge from liability, they are thus severed from their appointment.
 The General Council may only dismiss a member of the Executive Board if they no longer fulfil the requirements laid down for the performance of their duties or are guilty of gross negligence.

 Provisions concerning elections to the General Council and concerning the management and activities of the Riksbank are laid down in law.

 Thanks for your feedback!

 Your comment could not be sent, please try again later